strengejacke/ggeffects/README.md

   your sample.
 The response is predicted for each subject in the data and predicted values are then averaged across all subjects, aggregated/grouped by the focal terms.
-These kind of predictions are also called “counterfactual” predictions (Dickerman and Hernán 2020) or *average marginal effects*.
+These kind of predictions are also *average marginal effects*, however, averaging is applied to “counterfactual” predictions (Dickerman and Hernán 2020).
 There is a more detailed description in [this vignette](https://strengejacke.github.io/ggeffects/articles/technical_differencepredictemmeans.html).

   Question answered: “What is the predicted value of the response at